What is an Operating System and its Functions/Role?

 What are the Components of an Operating System?

-- Shell – This is the interface between a user and hardware.
-The shell translates user events into the format kernel understands.
-A company may use an existing (e.g., Open Source) kernel and develops its own shell to offer more features.
+- Shell – This is the interface between the user and the hardware.
+The shell translates user events into the format that the kernel understands.
+A company may choose to use an existing kernel (e.g., Open Source) but develop its own shell to add additional functionality to the system.

 - Kernel – This is the most complex part of an operating system.
-It interacts with the hardware.
+It interacts with the hardware and shell.
 A kernel is developed for specific hardware.
 It contains device drivers for various devices attached.

 What are the goals of the Operating System?